 In conjunction with entering into the 2019 Credit Facility, on August 5, 2019, we and SVB amended and restated the warrant issued to SVB in connection with the first amendment to the 2017 Credit Facility, which was a warrant to purchase 9,375 shares of our common stock at an exercise price of \$8.91 per share, to add an option by SVB to put the warrant back to us for \$50,000 upon expiration or a liquidity event, to be prorated if SVB exercises a portion of the warrant.
 The warrant expires on July 6, 2023.
+The warrant is classified as a liability and recorded at fair value within other liabilities in our balance sheet.
+Due to the put right, the warrant is subject to fair value remeasurement at each subsequent reporting date until the exercise or expiration of the warrant.
+Any resulting change in the fair value of the warrant will be recorded as other (expense) income, net in our statements of income and comprehensive income.
+The other (expense) income recognized for the years ended 2022 and 2021 related to the change in fair value of the warrant has been minimal and immaterial to the financial statements.

 Additionally, in conjunction with entering into the first amendment to the 2019 Credit Facility, on July 15, 2020, we issued an additional warrant to SVB to purchase 21,500 shares of our common stock at an exercise price of \$0.01 per share, which was to expire on July 15, 2025.
 The warrant was classified as equity and was recorded as a debt discount that was amortized to interest expense using the effective interest method.
 The fair value of the warrant was \$152,000 on the date of issuance using the Black-Scholes option-pricing model.

-On July 22, 2021, SVB elected to exercise the warrant associated with the first amendment to the 2019 Credit Facility, which resulted in a net cashless exercise of the warrant and the issuance of 21,463 shares of the Company's common stock.
+On July 22, 2021, SVB elected to exercise the warrant associated with the first amendment to the 2019 Credit Facility, which resulted in a net cashless exercise of the warrant and the issuance of 21,463 shares of our common stock.

 Collateral for the 2019 Credit Facility includes all of our assets except for intellectual property.
 We are required to comply with certain covenants under the 2019 Credit Facility, including requirements to maintain a minimum cash balance and availability under the Line of Credit, and restrictions on certain actions without the consent of the lender, such as limitations on our ability to engage in mergers or acquisitions, sell assets, incur indebtedness, or grant liens or negative pledges on our assets, make loans or make other investments.
 Under these covenants, we are prohibited from paying cash dividends with respect to our capital stock.
-We were in compliance with all covenants at December 31, 2021.
+We were in compliance with all covenants at December 31, 2022.
 The 2019 Credit Facility contains a material adverse effect clause which provides that an event of default will occur if, among other triggers, an event occurs that could reasonably be expected to result in a material adverse effect on our business, operations, or condition, or on our ability to perform our obligations under the 2019 Term Loan.
-As of December 31, 2021, we do not believe that it is probable that the clause will be triggered within the next 12 months.
+As of December 31, 2022, we do not believe that it is probable that the clause will be triggered within the next 12 months.